natorus87/licium/README.md

       natorus87/licium-client:latest
     ```
     *Note: Without a custom network or Nginx config, the frontend might not reach the backend API correctly in this manual mode.
 Docker Compose is strongly recommended.*

 ---

+## 🚀 Getting Started

+Once you have deployed Licium, follow these steps to get your instance ready:

+### 1. Create the Admin Account
+The **first user** to register on a fresh instance is automatically granted **Admin** privileges.
+1. Navigate to your Licium frontend (e.g., `http://localhost:8080`).
+2. Click on **Register**.
+3. Create your account.
+You now have full control over the instance (User Management, System Settings).

+### 2. Configure AI Providers
+Go to **Settings → AI Connections** to set up your preferred LLM.
+- **Default Behavior**: Licium may come pre-configured to look for a local Ollama instance or OpenAI (depending on env vars).
+- **Ollama (Local)**: Ensure your Ollama instance is reachable.
+Use `http://host.docker.internal:11434` if running in Docker containers.
+- **OpenAI**: Enter your API Key if you wish to use cloud-based models.

+### 3. Verify Whisper (Audio)
+If you deployed the Whisper container:
+- Go to **Settings → System Checks** (if available) or simply try recording an audio note.
+- **Note**: The first transcription might take a few seconds longer as the model initializes.
+- **Tip**: Ensure you have selected the correct input device in your browser globally.

+---